rubocop/rubocop/README.md

 Apart from reporting problems in your code, RuboCop can also automatically fix some of the problems for you.

+**This documentation tracks the `master` branch of RuboCop.
+Some of the features and settings discussed here might not be available in older releases (including the current stable release).
+Please, consult the relevant git repo branch if you need documentation for a specific RuboCop release.**

 - [Installation](#installation)
 - [Basic Usage](#basic-usage)
     - [Cops](#cops)